How Do You Optimise a Blog Post?

 Metadata

-Have you ever searched a phrase or keyword on the internet and seen those little descriptions underneath the website titles?
-That my friend is a meta description.
+Have you ever searched for something online and seen those snippets of text underneath the website titles?
+That’s a meta description.

 Readability

-Readability is hugely important when considering SEO.
-Digital screens are still not optimised for reading.
 Articles that are easier to read will rank higher on search engines.
-Most visitors to your blog will spend only a few seconds on your site before deciding whether to stay.
-The fact is if they are faced with thousands of words of dense, complicated text they are more likely to bounce.
-Your bounce rate can also drastically impact SEO value.
+Most visitors to your blog will only spend a few seconds before deciding whether to stay or leave.
+If they’re faced with dense, complicated text, they’re more likely to click away.
+Your bounce rate can also have a big impact on SEO.

-Think of your categories and tags as a glossary or index in the back of a book.
-Categories are used to organise your content into major topics.
-Tags however are the topics themselves, which are discussed in your blog posts.
-Using categories and tags to help divide your content makes it easier for both you and your readers to sift through your website.
+Think of your categories and tags as a glossary or index at the back of a book.
+Categories organise your content into broad topics, while tags describe specific subjects within those categories.
+Using categories and tags makes it easier for both visitors and search engines to understand and rank your content.
+It’s worth spending a bit of time making sure your posts are organised properly.

-You could trust in the quality of your blog posts and content, or you could guarantee visibility on search engines, improve traffic and increase your conversion rate with just a few simple steps.
+You could leave things to chance, or you could guarantee visibility on search engines, improve traffic and increase your conversion rate with some careful optimisation.

-Need help with optimising your content?
-Priority Pixels has been delivering tailored digital marketing strategies to businesses and organisations in the South West since 2016.
-Our mighty team of web developers, content creators and digital copywriters have a wealth of knowledge and expertise – and we’re always happy to help.
+Need a hand with your content?
+Priority Pixels has been providing tailored marketing strategies to businesses and organisations across the UK since 2016.
+Our mighty team of WordPress developers, content creators and copywriters know their stuff – and we’re always happy to help.

 FAQs